jorgerosal/node-web-boilerplate/README.md

-# WORK IN PROGRESS.......................

 ## Node Web Boilerplate (Traditional Express-Node.js Web App)
-Clean and minimalistic boilerplate to start your NodeJs web application project.
+Clean and minimalistic boilerplate to start your NodeJs web application project with authentication support.

 ### 📂 Current Tools
 This project currently supports the following: